+- i.
+Consider as separate rooms areas completely above-grade which:

+- Can be used year-round

+- Are fully finished

+- Effectively divided

+- Have utilities such as:

+- Electric outlets

+- Lighting

+- Heating/cooling vents

-- i) Consider as separate rooms only those areas above grade which can be used year round that are finished which are effectively divided and have utilities such as electric outlet(s), lighting, and heating/cooling vent(s), with walls, ceiling and floor which conform to rest of the house.
-In open style houses, if you can add a wall(s) and the separated areas can still maintain their functionality with the above criteria, then they are considered separate rooms.
+- Walls/ceiling/floor which conforms to rest of the house

+- ii.
+In open-style houses, if one can add one or more walls and the separated areas can still maintain their functionality with the above criteria, they are considered separate rooms.

-- ii) In general, a room is:
+- iii.
+In general, a room is a:

 - Kitchen

 - Bedroom

-- Living room
+- · Living room

-- Dining room
+- · Dining room

-- Family room
+- · Family room

 - Office

 - Den

-- Sun room which is heated/cooled
+- Sunroom which is heated/cooled, and a finish that conforms to the rest of the house

-- iii) The following are not considered rooms and should not be included in the room count but can be included in the description of the house:
+- iv.
+The following are not considered rooms and should not be included in the room count but can be included in the description of the house:

-- Sun room which is not heated/cooled
+- · Sunroom which is not heated/cooled

 - Loft

 - Closets

 - Storage rooms

-- Entries

-- Fover
+- Foyer

 - Hallways

 - Laundry room

-- Utility room
+- · Utility room

+- Entries

-j) Bedroom
+j.
+Bedroom

-- i) A bedroom is any room you can fit a conventional bed into.
-Usually the local zoning, building or health codes establish minimum requirements for bedrooms.
-In general, bedrooms should be at least 90 square feet in size, with at least one bedroom in the house 120 square feet in size.
-Bedrooms should have a window which provides an emergency exit, natural light and ventilation. - ii) Bedrooms should have direct access to a hallway, living room or other common area.
-A closet is required for a bedroom.
-Having to walk through one bedroom to get to another bedroom is an example of functional obsolescence.
+i.
+A bedroom is any room a conventional bed fits.
+Usually, the local zoning, building, or health codes establish minimum requirements for bedrooms.
+In general, bedrooms should be at least

-k) Bathroom

-A full bathroom includes a toilet, a sink, a bathtub or shower.
-In general, a combination bath and shower counts as two fixtures.
-If the bathroom has only three fixtures it is a 3/4 bath (in general, 3/4 bath is counted as a full bath - local standards apply).
-If it has only two fixtures it is a 1/2 bath, and if it has only one it is a 1/4 bath.
+- 90 square feet, with at least one bedroom in the house 120 square feet.
+Bedrooms should have a window that provides an emergency exit, natural light, and ventilation. - ii.
+Bedrooms should have direct access to a hallway, living room or other common area.
+A closet is required for a bedroom. - k.
+Bathroom: A full bathroom includes a toilet, a sink, a bathtub, or a shower.
+In general, a combination bath and shower count as two fixtures.
+If the bathroom has only three fixtures, it is a 3/4 bath (in general, 3/4 bath is counted as a full bath local standards apply).
+If it has only two fixtures, it is a 1/2 bath, and if it has only one, it is a 1/4 bath.

-I) Basement and Below-Grade Floor Area
+I. Basement and Below-Grade Floor Area

-- i) There is a strong distinction between above-grade and below-grade floor area.
-The above-grade floor area is the sum of all finished square footage which is entirely above ground level.
-The below-grade floor area includes spaces which are wholly or partly below ground level. - ii) See also Guidelines 13) Basement and Below-Grade Floor Area
+- i.
+There is a substantial distinction between above-grade and below-grade floor areas.
+The above-grade floor area is the sum of all finished square footage completely above ground level.
+The below-grade floor area includes spaces which are wholly or partly below ground level. - ii.
+See also Guidelines 13) Basement and Below-Grade Floor Area